karl-/gamedev2/class03/outline.md

 - Also make sure I have access to whatever project manager your team has decided on.

+# Verify students can access Assembla

 # Amend Syllabus

-All readings to be determined.
+All future readings to be determined.

 # Workshop

 - Importing packages from Asset Store / external sources
-- Building a castle with ProBuilder
+- Intro to ProBuilder
-- If time allows, scripting a basic interaction with trigger volume and light
+- Begin work dungeon crawler project

 # Due next class (Thursday)